-1 Capability #

-St Symbol

-Strategy and Capability name

-Strategy and operating model

-Resilient

-The following are some compelling use cases for automation in specific cybersecurity areas, which may include multiple elements in the table.
-4 Cyber risk management, metrics, and reporting Governance, risk, and compliance Governance and risk management Informs overall strategy and improves reporting capabilities by using large volumes of contextual data and decision points to help with strategic decisionmaking that aligns with the organization's risk appetite.
-Regulation synthesis and mapping Develops and maintains an organization's integrated security controls framework, extracting information from multiple regulatory sources and guidelines.
-Assessment triggering Conducts automated assessments periodically, or is triggered automatically by changes to applications and/or business processes.
-KRI automation Automates the collection and visualization of key risk indicator metrics to enable the organization to assess and address risk exposure.
-Responsibility allocation Uses self-service processes to allocate cybersecurity responsibilities across teams, improving efficiency and enabling closer alignment with risk owners.
-Control testing Automates control testing so that it continually assesses control effectiveness and provides near real-time updates about the organization's security posture.
-17 Idm Identity lifecycle management 18 \ Pam Privileged access management Identity and access management (IAM) Role maintenance Uses an AI engine to provide recommendations on role maintenance, helping organizations streamline the difficult, costly, and time-consuming task of keeping role definitions up-to-date.
-Role mining engine Extends the role maintenance engine to mine roles from multiple data sources, recommending new roles and entitlements.
-Access request recommendation engine Makes the access request process simpler by analyzing various data sources-such as peer group access and historical access requests-and then recommending the level of access required for a user.
-Access certification analytics Analyzes different data sets and applies analytics to improve the certification process by: pre-approving certification items based on access request data, detecting anomalies in the attestation cycle, and using peer group data to calculate a confidence score that helps reviewers make informed decisions.
-Access usage data for analytics engine Incorporates access usage data into the Incorporates access usage data into the analytics engine to help it generate more informed and efficient insights.
-At the more sophisticated end of the technology spectrum, the following are some of the many potential uses for AI and analytics technologies in cybersecurity.
+Smart cyber | Where to start

+Where to start

+Many companies are sitting on a wealth of valuable data that's buried beneath a jumble of inefficient and disconnected business processes, making it hard to know where and how to get started.
+To help you, Deloitte developed a capability-based framework to identify specific areas where Al and cyber analytics can be applied.
+The framework is depicted as a table that spans all phases of cyber security.
+(Figure 02).

+Some compelling use cases for the blue highlighted elements in automation, Al and analytics are provided on the next page.

+Figure 02: The periodic table of cyber security elements

+Smart cyber | Where to start

+The following are some compelling use cases for automation in specific cyber security areas, which may include multiple elements in the table.

+Governance, risk, and compliance

+Governance and risk management Informs overall strategy and improves reporting capabilities by using large volumes of contextual data and decision points to help with strategic decisionmaking that aligns with the organisation's risk appetite.

+Regulation synthesis and mapping

+Develops and maintains an organisation's integrated security controls framework, extracting information from multiple regulatory data sources and guidelines.

+Assessment triggering

+Conducts automated assessments periodically, or is triggered automatically by changes to applications and/or business processes.

+KRI automation

+Automates the collection and visualisation of key risk indicator metrics to enable the organisation to assess and address risk exposure.

+Responsibility allocation

+Uses self-service processes to allocate cyber security responsibilities across teams, improving efficiency and enabling closer alignment with risk owners.

+Control testing

+Automates control testing so that it continually assesses control effectiveness and provides near real-time updates about the organisation's security posture.

+Identity lifecycle management

+Pam

+Privileged access management

+Identity and access management (IAM)

+Role maintenance

+Uses an AI engine to provide recommendations on role maintenance, helping organisations streamline the difficult, costly, and time-consuming task of keeping role definitions up-to-date.

+Role mining engine

+Extends the role maintenance engine to mine roles from multiple data sources, recommending new roles and entitlements.

+Access request recommendation engine

+Makes the access request process simpler by analysing various data sources-such as peer group access and historical access requests-and then recommending the level of access required for a user.

+Access certification analytics Analyses different data sets and applies analytics to improve the certification process by: pre-approving certification items based on access request data, detecting anomalies in the attestation cycle, and using peer group data to calculate a confidence score that helps reviewers make informed decisions.

+Access usage data for analytics engine Incorporates access usage data into the analytics engine to help it generate more informed and efficient insights.

+At the more sophisticated end of the technology spectrum, the following are some of the many potential uses for AI and analytics technologies in cyber security.

+Syste Control of Augmen

+ystem ecurity

+System security

+Control effectiveness

-System security Control effectiveness Augments and assesses the effectiveness of tried and tested tools such as firewalls, proxies, and data loss prevention solutions by monitoring the available log data and then identifying and remediating misconfigurations.
+Augments and assesses the effectiveness of tried and tested tools such as firewalls, proxies, and data leak prevention solutions by monitoring the available log data and then identifying and remediating misconfigurations.

 Cyber threat intelligence

-Cyber threat intelligence

 Cyber risk sensing

-Identifies or predicts risks that are often difficult for humans and rulesbased systems to detect, including new categories of risks, diffused risk signals, and potential sources of future risks such as increased use of social media.
+Identifies or predicts risks that are often difficult for humans and rules-based systems to detect, including new categories of risks, diffused risk signals, and potential sources of future risks such as increased use of social media.